-Strategy Component Description Monitoring Performance Outcomes Monitor hydrocarbon and dispersant content (if used in response) in marine waters at sub-tidal and intertidal impact sites (which may include where relevant: priority/sensitive locations, State or Commonwealth marine protected areas, pelagic sites, commercial fishery areas) and reference sites to support the assessment of environmental impacts and recovery.
-This will be used for: Informing response planning of hydrocarbon and dispersant content (if used in response) concentrations in marine waters at priority sensitive locations as a NEBA input during the incident.
+Strategy Component Description Monitoring Performance Outcomes Monitor hydrocarbon and dispersant content (if used in response) in marine waters at sub-tidal and intertidal impact sites (which may include, where relevant, priority/sensitive locations, State or Commonwealth marine protected areas, pelagic sites, commercial fishery areas) and reference sites to support the assessment of environmental impacts and recovery.
+This will be used for: Informing response planning of hydrocarbon and dispersant content (if used in response) concentrations in marine waters at priority sensitive locations as an NEBA input during the incident.
 Provide data to validate hind-cast modelling confidence of the fate and transport of hydrocarbons.
-Monitoring Performance Standards Measurement Criteria 1: Readiness to implement Sc2 program.
-1a: PI and MP to be sourced from pool of resources under existing contracts (i.e., Stantec).
-1b : PI has arrangement in place with vessel service provider.
+Monitoring Performance Standards Measurement Criteria 1: Readiness to implement the Sc2 program.
+1a: PI and MP to be sourced from a pool of resources under existing contracts (i.e., Stantec).
+1b: Cooper Energy has arrangements in place with vessel service providers.
 2: Appropriate collection, transport and analysis of water samples.
-2a: MP to collect and store water samples, and keep field records (e.g., field book, checklists) as per the Study Sc2 IP.
-CoC to confirm sample collection, transport to appropriate laboratories, and sample receipt notification from the NATA-accredited laboratory (e.g., ALS) to confirm arrival of water samples within holding times.
-Documents stored / archived by MP.
+2a: MP will collect and store water samples and keep field records (e.g., field book, checklists) as per the Study Sc2 IP.
+CoC to confirm sample collection, transport to appropriate laboratories, and sample receipt notification from the NATA-accredited laboratory (e.g., ALS) to confirm the arrival of water samples within holding times.
+Documents stored/archived by MP.